Transitioning from Tier 2 to MBB Consulting Firms

 Positioning yourself to transition from tier 2 to MBB

-1. Verify the waiting period from your first application to your next.
 This can be from 6 to 18 months.
 Find out what your timeline looks like based on your last application and give yourself enough time to make yourself a stronger candidate.

-2. Work on engagements that will showcase your problem-solving, analytical capabilities, and drive.
 The key skills MBB consulting firms look for will now be part of your everyday job.
 Take advantage of that.

 3. Keep track of what industries or functional areas are “hot” and position yourself on those projects to make yourself more valuable.
-Example: digital experienced hires are in demand now, so try to get on cases that boost your digital acumen.

-4. Continue solidifying your casing skills.
 Continue casing with experienced case partners.
 While case interviews mimic consulting engagements, they move at a much faster pace (30 minutes to solve a business problem).
 You don’t want to lose that muscle.

-5. Work on improving the points of feedback from your last interview.
 Your next interviewers will take a closer look at your points of weakness from your previous interviews, so make sure you exceed expectations.

-6. Network with intentionality.
 Network with your past recruiter, with people currently working for MBB firms, consultants who have left MBB firms, or those who have experience at a Tier 2 firm before joining an MBB firm.
 It’s always good to expand your network, and potentially gain a referral in the process.

 7. Strengthen your consulting resume and cover letter based on your updated work experiences.
 Rocking your first cases will give you great new experiences to put on your resume and discuss when you interview again.
 Keep your resume up to date, highlighting your growth in problem-solving, leadership, drive, impact, teamwork.
 Update your cover letter before the application deadline.